dankamongmen/notcurses/USAGE.md

 // this operation.
 Do not supply the same plane for both 'src' and 'dst'. int ncplane_mergedown(struct ncplane* restrict src, struct ncplane* restrict dst);

-// If 'src' does not intersect with 'dst', 'dst' will not be changed, but it is
+// Merge the entirety of 'src' down onto the ncplane 'dst'.
+If 'src' does not
-// not an error.
-If 'dst' is NULL, the operation will target the standard plane. int ncplane_mergedown_simple(const ncplane* restrict src, ncplane* restrict dst);
+// intersect with 'dst', 'dst' will not be changed, but it is not an error. int ncplane_mergedown_simple(struct ncplane* restrict src,
+                             struct ncplane* restrict dst);

 // Erase every cell in the ncplane, resetting all attributes to normal, all
 // colors to the default color, and all cells to undrawn.
 All cells associated